Division of Building Safety and Inspection

-Moving to a new permitting software has encouraged us to create new documents to explain how to make your permit application shine in our new system.
-We have created 11 new “Building Application Guides” explaining the different application types we now have- 19 if you are counting, and which project types go under which applications.
+Online permitting software has encouraged us to create new documents to explain how to make your permit application shine in our system.
+We have created 11 new “Building Application Guides” explaining the different application types we now have - 19 if you are counting, and which project types go under which applications.
 Having multiple permit application types helps us tailor the permit questions and plan information needed to process your permit more efficiently.

 The Building Application Guides also contain detailed “Required Application Materials Checklist” along with document submittal requirements.
 The required plan information and materials vary greatly between the many different construction project types we permit.
 Using the new guides will greatly improve the chances of quick approval of your permit application.